pcda17/pcda17.github.io/index.md

 - Padilla, T. "On a Collections as Data Imperative."
 [PDF](http://digitalpreservation.gov/meetings/dcs16/tpadilla_OnaCollectionsasDataImperative_final.pdf).
 <!--
 2018 note: maybe add Witmer's piece on Latour and the two kingdoms or first chapter of Bens.
 Move Padilla to optional readings.
 What about Fish and interpretive communities?
+Assign Text I this week.
 -->

 ### Optional